Haddonfield Motorcycle Accident Lawyer

-Helmet Laws in Haddonfield
+What are the Helmet Laws in Haddonfield?

 State law requires all motorcyclists to wear a helmet while riding, and bikers who are injured in accidents should be aware of the impact that helmet laws may have on their claims.
 According to New Jersey Statutes §39:3-76.7, all motorcycle riders must wear protective head gear, and helmets should have a neck strap and reflectors and meet state guidelines.

 When motorcyclists do not wear helmets, their injury claims can be more difficult to litigate.
 Failure to wear protective head gear can be cited as evidence of a motorcyclist’s negligence.
 A jury may determine that the injured plaintiff is ineligible to recover damages, or they may ultimately diminish his or her compensatory award in proportion to his or her share of responsibility.

 Sometimes, traffic accidents cannot be attributed to the actions of only one party, and both the defendant and plaintiff may play a role in a motorcycle collision.
 NJ Stat §15-5.1 requires jurors to use contributory negligence when determining the levels of fault for the motorcyclist and motor vehicle operator.

 A claimant who shares a majority of the blame may be barred from recovering any damages whatsoever.
 Alternatively, a plaintiff who bears less than 50 percent responsibility may obtain compensation, but his or her award would be reduced according to his or her assigned percentage of fault.